 I’ve been reading and collecting books about homemaking ever since I was a new bride.
-Even after 34+ years of marriage I still enjoy reading about homemaking.
+Even after nearly 40 years of marriage I still enjoy reading about homemaking.
 I don’t always get around to putting it all into practice on a regular basis but I do love a good housekeeping book.
 Especially the old fashioned, out of print ones.

 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.

 Over the years I’ve bought a ridiculous number of books about keeping house and read many others from the library.
 I thought I’d share some of my favorites.
 These are ones I own and have read repeatedly.

 - Home Comforts: The Art and Science of Keeping House by Cheryl Mendelson – This is probably the best and most comprehensive of them all.
 It’s not the sort of book to sit down and read cover to cover but when you need to know how to remove a wine stain from a tablecloth or how to store fresh herbs, you’ll find the answer here.